drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		@DiscComGeom.
 	] <edge_def>

-	Alterantively we could say an edge doesnt contain its enpoints which could be more useful in different contexts.
+	Alterantively we could say an edge doesnt contain its endpoints which could be more useful in different contexts.
 But now we define the triangulation.

 	#definition[